Kalabaka Town – Meteora’s Vibrant Gateway

 - The archaeological sites of Delphi and Dion are 3 hrs and 2 hrs away respectively.

 - For sea adventures, the village of Achillion is 2.5 hrs away, where you can catch a boat to the island of Skiathos.
-Alternatively, take a trip to the “Golden Beach” of Katerini which is 2hrs away.
+Alternatively, take a trip to the “Golden Beach” of Katerini which is 2 hours away.

 - Or lovers of mountains, Greece’s highest mountain, Olympus, is also only 2 hrs away.

-Check Our Day-Trips To Kalabaka
+Check Our Trips To Kalabaka

 The history of the town began more than 3.000 thousand years ago, reaching all the way back to the borderline between the mythological age and history!
 A Greek inscription on the wall of one of the town’s old churches (Saint John the Baptist) testifies to the existence of an ancient Greek settlement under the name Aiginion, thriving during the 4th century BC.
 Relics of an ancient Greek temple – probably of god Apollo – of that same period have been incorporated in the wall of the town’s oldest and most renowned 10th-century church, dedicated to the Assumption of Virgin Mary.
 Historical records refer to the town’s Byzantine name as Stagi when it had become a significant center of the Byzantine Empire.